 Welcome to The Left Room

-There is a randomly-updated blog of sorts here.
+There is a randomly-updated page for news above.
 Alternatively, you can keep track of me in the usual places, listed at the top, or please feel free to get in touch via my email.

 If you’re interested in buying any of my books, there are links to online stores on the individual pages, or else here is a great link for finding bookshops in your area.

 Thanks for stopping by.